Black Diamond Heavies: Every Damn Time

 In 2007, with the band now signed to Alive Records, Black Diamond Heavies released their first studio album, Every Damn Time.

 A Touch of Someone Else's Class

 In 2008, Black Diamond Heavies released their second studio album under Alive Records, A Touch Of Someone Else's Class.
 For their second studio album Black Diamond Heavies turned to Dan Auerbach of The Black Keys who produced the album while it was recorded at his Akron Analog Studio.

 Alive As Fuck

-Since their inception, Black Diamond Heavies have been hyped as great live performers, with their live performances being termed as "both 'Pentecostal' and 'Demon-Possessed'."
-In 2009 they were able to show the world what the hype was all about, with their first live album, Alive As Fuck, recorded during a gig at the Masonic Lodge, in Covington, KY,.
+In 2009, Black Diamond Heavies released their first live album, Alive As Fuck, recorded during a gig at the Masonic Lodge, in Covington, KY,.
 This album was released under the Alive Records label.

 Solitary Pleasure

-In December 2010 Myers recorded a solo album, Solitary Pleasure, under his pseudonym, James Leg.
-The album is set to be released on April 5, 2011 under the Alive Records label.
+In December 2010, Myers recorded a solo album, Solitary Pleasure, under his pseudonym, James Leg.
+The album was released on April 5, 2011, by Alive Records.
 Jim Diamond (music producer) of Ghetto Recorders mixed Solitary Pleasure.

+On March 13, 2025, guitar and harmonica player Mark "Porkchop" Holder died at 52.